arnavgautam/TreeHacks2015/HOLs/HOL-GettingStartedWindowsAzureStorage/HOL.md

 	}
 	````

 1. In order to display the entities in the View, you will convert them to a **ViewModel** class.
-You are going to add two helper methods to convert from a **ViewModel** to a **Model** and viceversa.
-Add the following methods at the end of the class declaration.
+You are going to add two helper methods to convert from a **ViewModel** to a **Model** and vice versa.
+Add the following methods at the end of the **HomeController** class declaration.

 	(Code Snippet - _GettingStartedWindowsAzureStorage - Ex3-ViewModelHelpers_)